yxie/notes/php/php-tutorial-basic.md

 # String

+1. Format

-1. - `Singly quoted strings` are treated almost literally
+   - `Singly quoted strings` are treated almost literally

    - `doubly quoted strings` replace variables with their values as well as specially interpreting certain character sequences.